Research and Development

 At the recent 2015 ASCO Genitourinary Cancers Symposium in Orlando, USA (February 26-28, 2015), MDxHealth and our collaborators presented data demonstrating that the intensity of field effect hypermethylation of GSTP1, APC and RASSF1 in benign biopsy cores correlates with the level of hypermethylation present in the cancer cores from the same patient.
 In Gleason score 6 (GS6) cancer cores, the intensity of hypermethylation is higher in subjects who also have cores of GS7 than in subjects with GS6 cores only.
 These findings support the feasibility of an algorithm that is sensitive to the aggressiveness of undetected prostate cancer.

-MDxHealth and our collaborators plan to present additional scientific and clinical data describing a risk score for ConfirmMDx methylation positive patients at the 2015 Annual American Urological Association meeting in New Orleans, USA (May 15-19, 2015).
+MDxHealth and our collaborators presented additional scientific and clinical data describing a risk score for ConfirmMDx methylation positive patients at the 2015 Annual American Urological Association meeting in New Orleans, USA (May 15-19, 2015).
 The data support a secondary algorithm, which combines clinical risk factors with epigenetic profiling to improve the identification of patients with a negative prostate biopsy but who may be at increased risk of harboring clinically significant prostate cancer.

 Consistent with our focus in the urology market, MDxHealth is accelerating the development of our ConfirmMDx for Bladder Cancer test.
 The test is designed to rule-out bladder cancer in patients diagnosed with hematuria, who are traditionally followed with cytology and cystoscopy.
 Although cytology and cystoscopy are the standard of care, these methodologies are prone to miss small papillary bladder tumors, satellite lesions as well as carcinoma in situ.
 The ConfirmMDx for Bladder Cancer test is a urine-based test designed to help rule out the presence of cancer, sparing many patients invasive cystoscopy procedures, and aiding in the identification of high-risk patients requiring further examination.